A merge is equivalent to an UPSERT (Update/Insert) operation. Existing data in the database will be updated, and non-existing data will be inserted.

 The easiest and fastest way to merge data is by using the Dapper Plus third-party library.

-method makes that operation very easy to use and improves the performance by 5000% depending more on the provider.
+The BulkMerge method makes that operation very easy to use and improves the performance by 5000% depending on the provider (Online Benchmark).

 Getting Started